 Fictitious or not, your LLC name must adhere to Arkansas’ naming requirements.
 To avoid having your name rejected by the Secretary of State, make sure that it:

-- Uses a a term that indicates its entity type, like “Limited Liability Company,” or “LLC.”
+- Uses a term that indicates its entity type, like “Limited Liability Company,” or “LLC”

 - Does not use the words “Corporation,” “Incorporated,” or any abbreviations thereof